yvzn/easy-to-read/README.md

-# easy-to-read
+# EasyRead.me

+Simplify the words.

+Generate an easy-to-read version of any given text.
-Make information easy to read and understand
+Make information easy to read and understand for everyone.

+[Go to easyread.me](https://easyread.me/) to try it out.

 ## Resources